Conservation Volunteering in Australia

 Whyshould I do this?

 Taking part in this conservation project not only means that you get to see one of the most beautiful countries in the world, it also allows you to get involved in something very worthwhile.
-Covering an area of land that is larger than Western Europe and providing a home to some very rare animals, there is a huge amount of conservation volunteering work to be done in Australia.

 Seeing Australia from the perspective of someone living here is unforgettable.
 At the end of it you will come out with an appreciation of conservation, wildlife and the beauty of Australia that will last with you for a lifetime.